rails/rails/guides/source/active_storage_overview.md

     Links directly to the temporary service URL.
 Useful for reducing the load on your application server for pages that are image heavy.

 ### Changing delivery method
 The delivery method can be changed globally by setting `config.active_storage.delivery_method = :proxy`.
-You can also change the delivery method in the model `has_one_attached :avatar, delivery_method: :direct` and view `user.avatar.variant(resize: "100x100").deliver(:redirect)`.
+You can also change the delivery method in the model `has_one_attached :avatar, delivery_method: :proxy` and view `user.avatar.variant(resize: "100x100").deliver(:proxy)`.

 Transforming Images